 24. Hot Plate

-Forceps are the tweezers typically made up of metal used to hold or pick up small objects.
+Forceps are the tweezers, typically made up of metals, which are used to hold or pick up small objects.
 They are available in a variety of shapes and sizes.
 It consists of two tapered strips of metals attached to each other at one end.
 The angle between the two strips is maintained in such a way that when a force is applied to the middle portion of forceps, it gets squeezed and grips the object present in the middle of the open edges.
 The edges of the forceps can either be pointed or flat.

 26. Evaporating Dish